 Mitochondrial Donation – How You Can Help

-Senate Committee recommends laws change so Australian babies don’t suffer mitochondrial disease.
+Senate Committee recommends pathway to legislative change so babies in Australia do not suffer with mitochondrial disease.
 Read more.

 Mitochondrial donation is an IVF technique (also known as mitochondrial replacement IVF technique, mitochondrial transplant or mitochondrial replacement) that could prevent transmission of mitochondrial disease (mito) from mother to child.

 Currently this technique is not available in Australia.

 The Mito Foundation is engaging with MPs, senators and government officials with the hope of changing government legislation to allow families affected by specific types of mito, the chance to have disease-free children.
 The process involves the CEO, board members, scientists, patients and their families meeting with politicians and generating media coverage to support the campaign.

 Can you write to and/or visit your local MP to tell them why mitochondrial donation is important and why they should support legislative change?
 You don’t need to be an expert on mitochondrial donation – just tell your own story about how mitochondrial disease has impacted you or your family. the Mito Foundation can provide you with additional information, if needed.

 Members of the mito community have written about their experience of meeting with their MP.

 Mia was diagnosed with mito in 2013.
 She is an active member of the mito community and sits on the Mito Community Advisory Panel.

 “I met my local and Federal MPs at the Bloody Long Walk event.
 They were very interested in hearing about mito and very charming (even though we had all got up super early!).